rokett/rokett.github.io/content/post/using-variables-with-invoke-command-scriptblock-in-powershell.md

 +++
 date = "2016-07-26T21:25:07+01:00"
-title = "Using variables with invoke command scriptblock in powershell"
+title = "Using variables with Invoke-Command script block in PowerShell"

 +++